 Vizzy… one of the most controversial figures in cricket history who put self over country in the most shocking manner © Getty Images

-Lieutenant Colonel Sir Vijayananda Gajapathi Raju, the Maharajkumar of Vizianagram, arguably the worst and most undeserving Test cricketer ever, was born on December 28, 1905.
+Lieutenant Colonel Sir Vijayananda Gajapathi Raju, the Maharajkumar of Vizianagram aka Vizzy, arguably the worst and most undeserving Test cricketer ever, was born December 28, 1905.
 Abhishek Mukherjee looks back at the most important character in Indian cricket in the 1930s.

 Vizzy was the exact antitheses of Imran Khan: he could not bat, bowl, field or lead, and still ended up being the only cricketer to be knighted while still playing actively!
 Had Vizzy’s competence as a cricketer matched his wretched willingness to pull the threads of Indian cricket from the behind the backstage, he might have emerged as one of the greatest ever.